JoaKing08/Town-Of-Us-JK/README.md

 ### **Team: Impostors**

 The Sniper is an Impostor that can Aim into player.\
-When Sniper Aimed he can kill aimed player from anywhere, but everyone get a notification from where sniper Shot.
+When Sniper Aimed he can kill aimed player from anywhere.\
+When Sniper Shoots everyone gets a arrow to the Sniper and shot player.

 ### Game Options
 | Name | Description | Type | Default |